mklapal/hiring_front2/README.md

 # Instructions

 As discussed I am sending you the description of the dev project.
-There is no time limit so you can send it back whenever you consider it done.
+There is no time limit so you can send it back whenever you consider it is done.

 # Create a d3.js graph in existing js app
 ----------------------------------------------------------------------

 Your task will be to create a data visualization in an existing Marionette application.
-You can get the code from this repository and once you are done with it create pull request for this repo.

 The application is a Contact Manager.
 When the user opens it in a browser, they land on a page listing the existing contacts.
 Each contact has a first name, last name and phone number.